niksabaldun/aiosmpplib/README.rst

             # Save data to database

         async def sending(self, smpp_message: SmppMessage, pdu: bytes, client_id: str) -> None:
+            # Called for every sent message, includion individual segments of a segmented SubmitSM
             pass  # Or trace log

         async def received(self, smpp_message: Optional[SmppMessage], pdu: bytes,
                            client_id: str) -> None:
+            # If SubmitSm was segmented, this will be only called once, after all segments
+            # are processed.
+This applies both to SubmitSmResp and delivery receipt.
             if isinstance(smpp_message, GenericNack):
                 await self._save_result('Sending failed', smpp_message)
                 # Requeue if desired